|

 Take unwanted household products containing mercury to

 HazoHouse at the Thurston County Waste and Recovery Center.
-HazoHouse is open Friday, Saturday, Sunday, and Monday.
-This service is free to households,
+HazoHouse is

 but businesses must register and pay a fee (call 360-867-2491).
 Do not break fluorescent bulbs*; transport them in their original boxes if possible.
 Place